civisanalytics/github-release-orb/README.md

 | `is-pre-release` | boolean | If true, then the release is a pre-release. | false |`false` |

 ## Dependencies / Requirements
 We have checks in place to make sure the following are installed within the container otherwise an error message will be logged and task failed.
-If your job uses, the `github` executor, these dependencies will be installed.
+If your job uses the `github` executor, these dependencies will be installed.
 Otherwise, we recommend the following Docker images that will ensure these are downloaded:

 * cibuilds/github:0.13